idexlabs/idex.nucleus.core/documentation/index.md

 # Nucleus

-// Library microservice tool implemented in JavaScript for NodeJS.
+Nucleus is flexible library to implement a distributed micro-service(-like) architecture in NodeJS.

 ## High level Nucleus architecture